Adz-ai/AdventOfCode2024/README.md

 # AdventOfCode2024

 AdventOfCode2024 is a collection of solutions to the [Advent of Code 2024](https://adventofcode.com/2024) puzzles.
+This year I chose to do it in Golang :)

 # How to use